Mpox and guidance for health care providers

 Infection prevention and control

-An individual with suspect or confirmed monkeypox is to be placed in a single patient room with the door closed with a dedicated toileting facility.
+An individual with suspect or confirmed mpox is to be placed in a single patient room with the door closed with a dedicated toileting facility.
 An Airborne Isolation Room (AIR) is not necessary but can be used if available and depending on other IPAC considerations.
 If a single patient room is not available, then precautions should be taken to minimize exposure to surrounding individuals, such as the patient wearing a medical mask over their nose and mouth as tolerated and covering exposed skin lesions with clothing, sheet, or gown as possible.

 Providers are recommended to wear appropriate personal protective equipment, including a fit-tested N95 respirator, eye protection, gloves and a gown, and the patient should wear a medical mask for source control.